This is, talk about, you know, when hell freezes over.

 I'm all for it.

-Once you start mandating it, we end up with by the way, it is very energy inefficient because when we when you have extra trucks on the road, we got extra recycling plants, and politics enters into it once again.
+Once you start mandating it, we end up with, by the way, it is very energy inefficient because when you have extra trucks on the road, we've got extra recycling plants, and politics enters into it once again.

-I think the the uh issue there is is that the cumulative effect of not only the education system but also the the welfare system over uh the last you know twenty, twenty-five years anyway, is that there is a I mean we've we've reached a point, unfortunately, I think, that that I don't know how to turn it around where there are more.
+Well, in the question you were asking earlier about why you talk to people about global warming and yet they go out and vote for Barack Obama, I think the issue there is that the cumulative effect of not only the education system, but also the welfare system over the last 20, 25 years anyway, is that there is a, I mean, we've reached a point, unfortunately, I think, that I don't know how to turn it around where there are more.

 I'll tell you how to turn it around.

-Ronald Reagan ran successfully, wildly successfully in nineteen eighty on education platforms of A, abolishing the Department of Education, and B, tuition tax credits.
+Ronald Reagan ran successfully, wildly successfully in 1980 on education platforms of A, abolishing the Department of Education and B, tuition tax credits.

 The greatest single monopoly in the United States of America has nothing to do with private enterprise or big business.